payzippy/java-sdk/README.md

 java-sdk
 ========

-PayZippy Java SDK for interacting PayZippy charging, query and refund APIs
+PayZippy Java SDK for interacting with PayZippy charging, query and refund APIs